ark-network/ark/README.md

 ## Development

 For detailed development instructions, including building from source, running tests, and contributing guidelines, please refer to the README files in the `server` and `client` directories.

+## Security Disclosures

+Security is a top priority for Ark.
+If you discover a security issue, please bring it to our attention right away.
+Please DO NOT file a public issue, instead send your report privately to `security@arklabs.to`.
+Security reports are greatly appreciated and we will publicly thank you for it.